pash-slack/stocks_actions/README.md

 #### Description

 This simple Python program pulls information about Slack's stock and has some simple tests associated with it.

-Some of the functionality demoed here includes:
+Some of the functionality demoed here includes (*see the workflows directory*):

 - Building on multiple platforms (Windows, Ubuntu, MacOs)
 - Building with different versions of Python `(2.7, 3.8)` in parallel